Livestock Risk Protection (LRP) Insurance in Missouri

 Table 3.
 LRP fed cattle snapshot.

 |Type of cattle||Any heifers or steers|

 |Ending value base||Five area weekly weighted average direct slaughter cattle, steers, 35–65% choice|

 LRP swine policies allow producers to insure market hogs (barrows and gilts) as detailed in Table 4.
 Target weight requirements dictate that swine under LRP coverage must weigh between 150 and 225 pounds on a lean (dressed weight) basis.
-To convert from live weight, use the lean conversion factor of 0.74 to adjust to dressed weights.
-This adjustment would reflect live weights of between 203 and 304 pounds.
+To convert from live weight to dressed weight, use the lean conversion factor of 0.74.
+This adjustment would reflect live weights of 203 to 304 pounds.
 Swine can be insured for 13, 17, 21 or 26 weeks.
 Swine producers can select a coverage level of 70 to 100 percent of the expected ending value.
-Contract and yearly limits state that 10,000 head can be covered under a single SCE, and 32,000 head can be insured during one crop year.
+Contract and yearly limits state that 20,000 head can be covered under a single SCE, and 75,000 head can be insured between the period July 1–June 30.
 Swine price values are determined by the CME lean hog index.

 |Type of swine||Barrows and gilts|

 |Maximum per SCE||20,000 head|

 |Maximum per year||75,000 head|